FiretronP75/HaasScriptLuaTypes/README.md

 1. Install IntelliJ IDEA Community Edition or PyCharm Community from JetBrains.
 They are free.
 Or use any paid JetBrains product.
 2. In the settings, install the Luanalysis plugin.
 3. Open a folder containing your haas scripts.
-4. Copy the (unzipped) lua definitions into the same folder or a sub folder.
-Use either production or staging, not both.
+4. Copy the (unzipped) lua definitions into the same folder or a sub folder. *Use only one of the zip files.*
 5. The Luanalysis plugin should pick them up automatically.
 You will now see code hints and type errors in your scripts.

 ## To run the project: